DynamicPat/World-Building-System/World Layers/World/epochs.md

 ## Relationship to Ages
 - **Ages** exist within epochs, providing smaller-scale historical shifts.
-- Example: An epoch may represent “Divine Oversight,” while its ages show different phases of divine rule (unity, schism, retreat).
+- Example: An epoch may represent "Divine Oversight," while its ages show different phases of divine rule (unity, schism, retreat).
+- See [Ages](ages.md) for more information on age structure and recording.

 ---